TimPaterson/Fusion360-Batch-Post/README.md

 Milling or Turning tab.
 The command appears on the toolbar next to the native Post Process command.
 It also appears in the Actions drop-down menu.
+### Issues
+If the command fails, run it again.
+There seem to be occasional timing issues that usually resolve themselves.

+The concatenation and modification of G-code has been only been lightly tested and with just one post processor (Tormach).
+Given that there are very specific assumptions about what the G-code input will look like, it would not be surprising to find problems come up.
+Feel free to report them on the Issues page, and include the G-code files.